-There are several different ways to experience meditation.
-One of the most soothing methods is to turn bath time into a meditative experience.
-A bath meditation combines the standards benefits of meditation along with the benefits of a nice and soothing bath.
-Bath time allows you to relax tired muscles, provides a temporary feeling of escape, and has a relaxing atmosphere that you cannot always find in our fast paced lives.
+There are several different ways to meditate.
+One of the most soothing is to do it during bath time.
+A bath meditation combines the benefits of meditation and a warm bath.
+It allows you to relax tired muscles, provides a temporary feeling of escape, and creates a tranquil atmosphere you cannot always find in today's fast-paced world.

-You only need around 15 to 20 minutes of time in order to fully benefit so make sure you have the time to spare that won’t cause you to be interrupted.
-That may mean creating a few extra minutes in your schedule, putting the phone straight to voicemail, and telling others not to disturb you unless it is an emergency.
-If possible, you may even want to set an alarm to guarantee you won’t be in the bathtub too long and so you won’t have to keep worrying about how long you were in there.
+You only need to spare around 15 to 20 minutes for the bath, but see to it that you will not be interrupted.
+That may mean tweaking your schedule, putting calls straight to voicemail, and telling others not to disturb you unless there is an emergency.
+If possible, you may even want to set an alarm to guarantee you won’t be in the bathtub too long.

 Allow your breathing to become slower and deeper and let your stomach to rise and fall with each breath.
 This type of breathing is more natural and can help turn off your anxious thoughts.
 If you find yourself having trouble with this exercise, try focus on your breathe going into your mouth and nostrils, down into your lungs, and then back up again.
 Concentrate on the movement of air within your body and even in the rise and fall of your stomach as you do so.